GilaCMS/gila/sites/README.md

-Folder sites helps to create mutliple sites with the same gila cms installation.
+Folder sites helps to create multiple sites with the same gila cms installation.
 You only have to create a new config file and the writable folders.
 In order to work all subdomains and domains must point to the root folder.